Saturday, June 16, 2012

 Thursday, May 31, 2012

-BERNICE BOBS HER HAIR 1976
+BERNICE BOBS HER HAIR 1977

-Bernice Bobs Her Hair, F. Scott Fitzgerald’s satirically comic, finely-observed 1920 short story about feminine identity in the emergent jazz age, can be read in less time than it takes to watch this exceptional made-for-TV short film adaptation directed by Joan Micklin Silver (Hester Street, Crossing Delancey).
+Bernice Bobs Her Hair, F. Scott Fitzgerald’s satirically comic, finely-observed 1920 short story about feminine identity in the emergent Jazz Age, can be read in less time than it takes to watch this exceptional made-for-TV short film adaptation directed by Joan Micklin Silver (Hester Street, Crossing Delancey).
 A movie clocking in at a little over 48 minutes, Bernice Bobs Her Hair is a disarmingly witty little film that offers more food for thought, first-rate performances, snappy dialogue, and keen period detail than most films three times the length and ten times the budget.

 Shelley Duvall as Bernice

-Veronica Cartwright as Marjorie
+Veronica Cartwright as Marjorie Harvey

-Bud Cort as Warren
+Bud Cort as Warren McIntyre

 Dennis Christopher as Charley Paulson